What is shuttle mediation and does it work?

 Shuttle mediation is where the two parties in dispute are placed in different rooms and the mediator ‘shuttles’ between them, to try to help them reach an agreement.

 Some mediators dislike shuttle mediation.
-Others see it as a fantastic tool to keep clients out of court and to help them reach an agreement, where mediation might not otherwise take place.
+But others see it as a fantastic tool to keep clients out of court and to help them reach an agreement, where mediation might not otherwise take place.

 In our first office, the rooms we used for shuttle mediation were on separate floors and by the end of the two-hour session, it felt like we had done a good workout!
 Most mediators understand that talking things through face to face is the best way to resolve matters.
 But shuttle mediation can be a very good way of avoiding court for people who cannot or should not mediate in the same room.
 And at family court you will be in the same room as the person you are in dispute with.